PCov3r/3RRR_Planar_Parallel_Manipulator/images/README.md

-This folder contains the the kinematic model of our robot.
+This folder contains the kinematic model of our robot.